iamhitarth/hitarthsharma.com/src/posts/2018-11-07--two-questions/index.md

 Be honest.

 If you answered yes-yes or yes-no or no-yes, then you can stop reading right now.

-Or, if you're still reading, tell your brain to shut the fuck up and get back to work.
+You are on the right path.

 However, if you answered no-no, then it's time for a change my friend.

 Either, change what you are doing or change your perspective about it.

-Because, if you can't answer yes to either of those questions, then:
+Because, if you can't answer yes to either of those questions:

 - At best, you're wasting your time.
 - At worst, you're giving away a significant part of your life in exchange for something that is meaningless for you.